rysdyk/rysdyk.github.io/_posts/code/2018-6-15-how-to-really-clean-your-database.md

 Since setup combines 3 db commands, rake db:reset is really a combination of 4 commands.

-At this point you may want to restore a backup of your data...
+At this point you may want to restore that backup of your data.
+Postgres makes this pretty easy: `pg_restore --clean --db_name=my_sweet_app db_backup_file.dump`.

+# Step 4: Rollback Migrations

+If the error has happened within the last few migration files, its simple enough to: `rake db:rollback STEP=3`.
+This will "undo" the last 3 migrations (or whatever number is specified).
+These migrations can now be editted.

-# Step 4: Raw SQL in Postgres
+# Step 5: Raw SQL in Postgres

 If the above doesn't seems to work, it might be tempting to edit old migration files.
 This is probably not a great idea.